guimCC/portfolio/README.md

 ## Data Science Portfolio

 As a passionate data scientist, I believe in the power of data to solve complex problems and drive innovation.
+I'm also highly interested in the research, design and development of ML and Deep Learning solutions.

 Below are some of the projects I've worked on that best showcase my skills and approach to data science.
 ---

-### Featured Projects
+## Featured Projects and Experience

-#### 1. CriminalMap
+### 1. CriminalMap
 - **Overview**: Developed a crime mapping app using **Python** and **C**.
 Implemented **A\* algorithm** variation for pathfinding.
 When computing the best route between two points, it takes in account **real time crime data** in order to suggest the fastest & safest route.